constellation-app/constellation/CorePreferences/release/modules/ext/docs/CorePreferences/src/au/gov/asd/tac/constellation/preferences/application-preferences.md

 Welcome page can be hidden on startup either in preferences or directly on the Welcome page via the "Show on Startup" tickbox option.

+The What's New page can also be displayed on startup if the tickbox is selected.

 ## Internal Webserver

 Constellation has a built in Restful web service allowing you to